gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * When no Platform architecture/os is defined, assume the current platform architecture/os, not the tool chain default.
     * This will require detecting the current platform, and supplying the correct tool chain arguments when building.

+## Story: Modify command line arguments for visualCpp toolchain prior execution

+provide a 'hook' allowing the build author to control the exact set of arguments passed to a visualcpp toolchain executable.
+This will allow a build author to work around any limitations in Gradle, or incorrect assumptions that Gradle makes.

+### Implementation

+* Change `VisualCppToolChain` to extend `ExtendableToolChain` and register `linker` and `staticLibArchiver` tools
+* Move registration of cpp, windows-rc and assembler tools in VisualCppToolChain to according plugins
+* Extract `CommandLineToolChain` interface out of `Gcc` and introduce similar functionality to VisualCpp and Clang tool chains.
+* Move setter/getter of executables in into GccCommandLineToolConfiguration
+* Add according documentation to userguide/DSL reference and update release notes

+### User visible changes

+		apply plugin:'cpp'

+		model {
+            toolChains {
+                visualCpp(VisualCpp) {
+                    cppCompiler.withArguments { args ->
+                            args << "-DFRENCH"
+                    }
+                }
+            }
+        }

+### Test coverage

+* Can tweak arguments for VisualCpp, Gcc and Clang

+## Story: Allow configuration of tool chain executables on a per-platform basis (Gcc based toolchains)

+### Implementation

+* In AbstractGccCompatibleToolChain change initTools method to configure configurableToolChain instead after targetPlatformConfigurationConfiguration is applied

+### Test coverage

+* Can use g++ instead of gcc for compiling C sources
+* Can use custom executable

+### Open issues

+* path configuration is currently not possible on a per platform basis. full paths to executables must be used or executable must be on system path.

 ## Story: Improved DSL for tool chain configuration

 This story improves the DSL for tweaking arguments for a command-line tool that is part of a tool chain, and extends this